gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 6. Indexing

+Database indexes help improve the speed and efficiency of querying data in a database

 1. Clustered index - A special type of index that reorders the way records in the table are physically stored.
    Therefore, table can have only one clustered index.
 The leaf nodes of a clustered index contain the data pages. eg: primary key